The virtual element method on polygonal pixel-based tessellations: The Virtual Element Discretization

 \end{theorem}

-Theorem \ref{cor:nitsche:curved} has been proven in \cite{VEM_curvo} for a slightly different formulation of equation \eqref{problem_BDT_VEM}.
-The proof for the new formulation is fundamentally the same, but, for the sake of completeness we report it in \ref{appendix:B}.
+Observe that as $\Pn + \widehat{\mathscr C} \circ \Pn$ preserves the constants, $\vvvert \cdot \vvvert_{1,\Oh}$ is indeed a norm on $H^1(\Oh)$.
+Theorem \ref{cor:nitsche:curved} has been proven in \cite{VEM_curvo} for the case $\khat = 0$ with a slightly different formulation of equation \eqref{problem_BDT_VEM}.
+The proof for the new, more general, formulation is fundamentally the same, but, for the sake of completeness we report it in \ref{appendix:B}.

 \begin{remark} We point out that, as $\gamma_0$ is independent of the parameter $\cstar$ appearing in the condition \eqref{defSK} on the stabilization bilinear form $\Svem$, the parameter $\gamma$ in \eqref{problem_BDT_VEM} can be chosen independently of the choice of $\Svem$. \end{remark}